modestosierra/RProjects/README.md

 ```

 ## Prepare Data
+The data proparation includes the removal of the columnos with NotANumbers, and not numeric or errors(DIV/0).
+I also remove from the dataset the data which contain non relevant info (the first columns)
 ```{r cache = TRUE, message=FALSE}
 #load data and have a look at it, remove the columns with NA
 trainingData = read.csv("pml-training.csv", na.strings=c("NA","#DIV/0!",""));